 As such, iron is a clear symbol of a strong character, especially in staying firm no matter what comes its way.

 Like iron swords, the character of an iron-willed person is also sharp.
 Alternatively, there’s a feeling of cutting edge when we think about iron.
 Tools and weapons have been made throughout history from iron.

 6. Lack of Emotions (Cold Character)

-On the other hand, iron is a relatively cold metal on touch.
-It signifies a cold personality, one that’s lacking warm emotions towards other people.
-Instead, it’s a persistent and determined personality willing to do almost anything to achieve their goal.
+On the other hand, iron is a relatively cold metal to the touch.
+It signifies a cold personality, one that’s lacking warm emotions toward other people.
+Instead, it’s a persistent and determined personality willing to do almost anything to achieve its goal.

 Similarly, iron can also represent coldness in itself.
 Even though it takes incredibly high temperatures to work iron, what comes out is a cold metal when it cools down.

 Perhaps a surprising symbol, but not when you consider the history of iron.
 In the 15th and 16th centuries, chemists and alchemists started to discover the medicinal attributes of iron.
 In 1574, a doctor from Seville, Nicolas Monardes, described iron in his essay “Dialogue about the grandeur of iron.”
 In it, he proclaims iron is superior to other metals for medicinal purposes.